meker12/commerce-channels.en/help/amazon-channel/third-party-listing-settings.md

 If you choose to import your Amazon listings, choose the [!DNL Commerce] attributes with values for Amazon Seller SKU and Amazon ASIN.
 If you do not have [!DNL Commerce] [product attributes](./ob-creating-magento-attributes.md), consider creating and assigning them.
 Mapping these attributes helps correctly match imported Amazon listings to your [!DNL Commerce] products.

 The initial listing import initiates when [store integration](./store-integration.md) is complete.
-Afterward and based on your cron settings, [!DNL Commerce] continually checks for newly added Amazon listings (not created in Amazon Sales Channel) and updates your [!DNL Commerce] catalog according to your _Third Party Listings_ settings.
+Afterward and based on your cron settings, [!DNL Commerce] continually checks for newly added Amazon listings (not created in Amazon Sales Channel) and updates your [!DNL Commerce] catalog according to your third-party listings settings.

 ## Configure third-party listing settings

-1. Click **Listing Settings** on the store dashboard.
+1. Click **[!UICONTROL Listing Settings]** on the store dashboard.

 1. Expand the _[!UICONTROL Third Party Listings]_ section.